 In each of those areas, students obtain expertise in litigation, regulation, and contracting skills relating to international and domestic transportation.

-Florida Coastal School of Laws Logistics and Transportation programs are designed for two different types of students:
+Coastal Law’s Logistics and Transportation program is designed for these different types of students:

 - Those with a J.D. degree from a U.S. law school (or holding a first degree in law from a law school outside the U.S.) who are interested in obtaining Master of Law degree (LL.M.) in Logistics and Transportation or a Certificate in Logistics and Transportation Law.